Take a Breath

 After our acute stress response has kicked in, it can take anywhere from 20 minutes to an hour for our body to return to baseline.
 If we are experiencing high levels of stress or anxiety frequently, then our body has less time spent in the rest and digest state or more time spent in the fight or flight state—which in turn makes us more prone to continued stress, as well as other physical problems such as high blood pressure, headaches, and gastrointestinal issues.

-Our stress response is necessary for survival and certainly most of have experienced a terrifying situation—someone breaking into your home, a fire getting out of control, an aggressive dog chasing you, etc. However, our bodies use this same response for all kinds of situations that we might find stressful, like flying.
+Our stress response is necessary for survival and certainly most of us have experienced a terrifying situation—someone breaking into your home, a fire getting out of control, an aggressive dog chasing you, etc. However, our bodies use this same response for all kinds of situations that we might find stressful, like flying.
 Or public speaking.
 Or money problems.
 Or simply living in a stressful time and place in a constant state of worry and anxiety.

 The way you breathe matters